Axway/amplify-central/content/en/docs/amplify_relnotes/2024dec_amplify.md

   (AGENT SDK UPDATE, DISCOVERY AGENT, TRACEABILITY AGENT)<br />
   New versions are available for our on-prem agents.
 Refer to [Release Notes](/docs/amplify_relnotes) or go to [Axway Repository](https://repository.axway.com/catalog?q=agents) to see the latest versions for all available agents.
 This update includes several bug fixes to the **Agent SDK v1.1.104**.

+### Axway Central CLI updates for December 2, 2024

+* **Introducing Axway Central CLI version 3.8.0**

+The latest version of the [Axway Central CLI](https://www.npmjs.com/package/@axway/axway-central-cli/v/3.8.0) is **v3.8.0** on NPM.
+For details on Central CLI commands, see Axway Central CLI Command reference.